gemoc/MODELS2017Tutorial/README.md

 ## Materials

-+ Use either the latest [GEMOC Studio](http://gemoc.org/studio.html) and with a [Java 1.8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and clone the [tutorial's repository](https://github.com/gemoc/ICSA2017Tutorial.git) or use [prepared virtualbox machine](http://gemoc.irisa.fr/pub/studio/vm/Lubuntu%2064%20GEMOC%202.3.0.a.ova).
++ Use the latest [GEMOC Studio](http://gemoc.org/studio.html) with a [Java 1.8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), and clone the [tutorial's repository](https://github.com/gemoc/MODELS2017Tutorial.git).
-+ The slides for the tutorials are available on [here](https://github.com/gemoc/ICSA2017Tutorial/blob/master/slides/tutorial-mcgill-slides.pptx).
-Additional slides are available [here](https://github.com/gemoc/ICSA2017Tutorial/tree/master/slides/additional).
++ The slides for the tutorials are available [here](https://github.com/gemoc/MODELS2017Tutorial/blob/master/slides/tutorial-slides.pptx).
+Note that additional slides are also available [here](https://github.com/gemoc/MODELS2017Tutorial/tree/master/slides/additional) for further information.
 + Most of the documentation on the GEMOC approch is available [here](http://gemoc.org/gemoc-studio/publish/guide/html_single/Guide.html).

-You can refer to the documentation at any time.
+You can refer to the documentation about the GEMOC studio at any time.
+Note also that we will rely on various tools from the EMF ecosystem (e.g., EcoreTools, Sirius...), and we will refer to their respective documentations accordingly.

 ## Part 1.
 General introduction

 This part introduces the structure and goals of the tutorial.
-Moverover it covers an introduction to software language engineering, GEMOC Studio and the GEMOC initiative.
-The slides are available [here](https://github.com/gemoc/ICSA2017Tutorial/blob/master/slides/tutorial-mcgill-slides.pptx).
+Moverover it covers an introduction to software language engineering, and GEMOC (incl. the initiative and the studio).
+The slides are available [here](https://github.com/gemoc/MODELS2017Tutorial/blob/master/slides/tutorial-slides.pptx).

 ## Part 2.
 Language engineering